Home Recipes Ingredients Search Appetizer Breakfast Pastry Cake Desserts Main Course Side Dish About Contact

 Why dust the ramekins with cocoa instead of flour?

-Why do I use extra egg yolks?
+Why the extra egg yolks?

 How do I get the cakes out of the ramekins cleanly?